-A minimum of 33 credits is required.
-All elective courses must be approved by the graduate advisor.
+In addition to the placement review and core requirements, at least eight credits of electives approved by the graduate advisor must be completed.
 In addition, the student will generate a project or paper to complete the degree.

 Master of Science - Applied Mathematics